-An easy and effective way to make sure your distributor has easy access to the information they need about your brand and company, is to provide a “Distributor Handbook”.
-This is typically in a spiral bound binder so that pages can easily be taken out to photocopy.
+An easy and effective way to make sure your distributor has easy access to the information they need about your brand and company is to provide a “Distributor Handbook”.
+This is typically provided as a hard copy in a spiral bound binder so that pages can easily be taken out to photocopy and/or in digital form.
 Managers and sales reps should each be supplied with a copy.
 Often, it is a good idea to also provide a copy to key internal management such as the inventory and warehouse manger, etc.

 Contents should include:

-1) The brewery: This section is a synopsis of your brewery – include details that make your brewery and project interesting and different.
+1) The brewery: This section is the story of your brewery – include details that make your brewery and project interesting and different.

 - Without going into extreme detail, include the size of your plant, expansion plans, type of brewhouse, location of the brewery.

 - Include photographs of plant and building if possible.

 - Note any characteristics that make your brewery interesting or different.

 - Include a corporate structure and/or brief bio. of all key employees.
 A group photo personalizes your company.